Public holiday pay and entitlements for state system employees

 • the applicable minimum rate of pay.

-Where the rate of payment for a public holiday is being calculated according to the employee’s average weekly earnings over the 365 days before the day of the public holiday, any period during which the employee was on unpaid leave, or any period during which the employee was stood down in accordance with an award, agreement or legislative provision is are not included in the calculation.
+Where the rate of payment for a public holiday is being calculated according to the employee’s average weekly earnings over the 365 days before the day of the public holiday, any period during which the employee was on unpaid leave, or any period during which the employee was stood down in accordance with an award, agreement or legislative provision is not included in the calculation.

 Pay rates for employees required to work on a public holiday

-There is no minimum entitlement under the Minimum Conditions of Employment Act to payment of a higher rate of pay for working on a public holiday for full time, part time or casual employees.
-Employees who are not covered by a WA award or industrial agreement which requires the employer to provide a higher rate of pay when working on a public holiday are entitled to be paid their normal rate of pay.
+Employees who are not covered by a WA award or industrial agreement (award free employees), or a contract of employment, which requires the employer to provide a higher rate of pay when working on a public holiday are entitled to be paid their normal rate of pay.

-It is unlawful for an employer to not provide an employee who is entitled to a public holiday penalty rate of pay with the correct wages.
-Many awards and agreements also specify a minimum number of hours an employee must work / be paid for when working on a public holiday.
+It is unlawful for an employer to not provide an employee who is entitled to a public holiday penalty rate of pay with the correct rates of pay.

-To check whether you or your employees are entitled to a public holiday penalty rate:
+To check your public holiday penalty rates:

 • If you know which WA award covers you: